 Contemporary American Gardens

-Written by Charlotte M. Frieze; Introduction by Charles A. Birnbaum
+Charlotte M. Frieze; Introduction by Charles A. Birnbaum

 Sweeping, voluptuous, and authoritative, Private Paradise instantly joins an elite collection of great and inspiring garden design books.
 Charlotte Frieze presents forty-one cutting-edge gardens, all richly photographed and profusely illustrated, emphasizing design, climate, and horticulture.